 - Evidence of active registration as a nurse in British Columbia.
 Note that annual evidence of current, practicing BCCNM licensure is required while enrolled in the program.

-- Evidence of a minimum of two years of relevant full-time (or equivalent to full-time) registered nursing practice within the last five years.
+- Evidence of a minimum of two years of relevant full-time (or equivalent to full-time i.e. 3600 hours) registered nursing practice within the last five years.
+Relevant registered nursing practice involves engaging in direct clinical care with patients/clients/families/communities in clinical environments.

-- Completed bachelor/baccalaureate degree in nursing from an accredited institution with a grade point average of 3.00 (B or 73%) in the final two years (or 60 credits) of program.
+- Completed baccalaureate degree in nursing from an accredited institution with a grade point average of 3.00 (B or 73%) in the final two years (or 60 credits) of the program.

-- An academic transcript showing a completed undergraduate or graduate course in statistics.
+- An academic transcript showing evidence of successful completion of an undergraduate or graduate introductory statistics course with a minimum C+ grade.

 - Two references, preferably including one academic and one professional.

-- Students should secure the names and contact information of two references.
+- Applicants should secure the names and contact information of two referees.

-- Once the application has been processed students will be sent a link to forward on to their references.
+- Once the application has been processed applicants will be sent a link to forward on to their referees.

-- This link requires referees to answer some questions about the student and those responses will be sent directly to TRU.
+- This link requires referees to answer some questions about the applicant and those responses will be sent directly to TRU.

 - Official copies of ALL post-secondary transcripts.